BAPEHHNK/esp8266Workshop/en/part4/JUPYTER.md

 If your training data had double the number of entries for class 0 as class 1 then you can create an adjusted data frame to use for training using the following code : ```df_skew_fixed = df_class_0.sample(False, 0.5).union(df_class_1)```, which selects 50% of the records for class 0 and joins them with the records for class 1, so now both classes will have a similar number of records.
 However, this should not be necessary as we ensured we captured a similar number of records for each class when training.

 - The pixiedust package provides the ability to visualise data in a number of different ways.
-Before using the package you need to import it:
+Before using the package you need to import it.
+You should restart and rerun all the previous cells if prompted to restart the kernel (do this from the Kernel menu):

 ```python
 # visualisation package for python